SIC-POVMs and orders of real quadratic fields: Introduction

-The number fields associated to individual SICs in dimension $d$ may vary with the SIC, and the subclass of SICs to which the most precise conjecture of \cite{appleby2} applies consists of those giving rise to minimal number field that occurs for a fixed $d$.
-Appleby, Flammia, McConnell, and Yard conjecture that this minimal field is a specific ray class field of $\Q(\sqrt{\Delta_d})$; see \Cref{conj:AFMY21}.
-The corresponding SICs comprise the \textit{minimal multiplet}, as defined in \Cref{sec:2}.
-It is one of several \textit{multiplets}, which are finite sets of geometric equivalence classes of SICs making up a single orbit of a Galois group action on geometric equivalence classes.
+The number fields associated to individual SICs in dimension $d$ may vary with the SIC.
+Appleby, Flammia, McConnell, and Yard \cite{appleby1} conjecture that the minimal number field that occurs for dimension $d$ SICs is a specific ray class field of $\Q(\sqrt{\Delta_d})$; see \Cref{conj:AFMY20}.
+The SICs with this associated number field comprise one or more \textit{Galois multiplets} (see \Cref{defn:gal-multiplet}), which are themselves finite sets of \textit{geometric equivalence classes} of Weyl--Heisenberg SICs (see \Cref{def:29}).
+The union of the classes in a multiplet form a single orbit of a Galois group action defined in \Cref{subsec:G-WHSIC}.